 By belief you gain insight:

-When you walk into a world (another person's culture; a working environment, a life)
+When you walk into a world (another person's culture; a working

 with the thought, “There is something here